Policy and Advocacy

 Here are some examples of how nurses can be involved in the design and implementation of new healthcare programs:

-I impact design by sharing my knowledge of patient needs, clinical practice, and healthcare systems.
-I also help to identify potential barriers to implementation and to develop strategies for overcoming those barriers.
+- Design: Nurses can provide input on the design of new programs by sharing their knowledge of patient needs, clinical practice, and healthcare systems.
+They can also help to identify potential barriers to implementation and to develop strategies for overcoming those barriers.